mtsokanlawon/PythonAdvancedTeam1---NCAIR/README.md

 ## Game Title: **WarWiz**
 Role Playing Combat Game between two characters, a Warrior and a Wizard.

+### About The Game

+The project has 2 versions of file, the first version has the most basic functionality:

+- The game environment
+- The characters
+- and the health checks

 ### About The Contributors